MicrosoftDocs/fabric-docs/docs/data-factory/create-data-workflows.md

 ms.date: 03/25/2024
 ---

-# Quickstart: Create the Data Workflow project
+# Quickstart: Create a Data workflows

 ## Introduction

 > [!NOTE]
 > Data workflows is powered by Apache Airflow.

 > [Apache Airflow](https://airflow.apache.org/) is an open-source platform used to programmatically create, schedule, and monitor complex data workflows.
 It allows you to define a set of tasks, called operators, that can be combined into directed acyclic graphs (DAGs) to represent data pipelines.

 Data workflows is a simple and efficient way to create and manage Apache Airflow environments, enabling you to run data pipelines at scale with ease.

-This tutorial provides step-by-step instructions to create the Data workflow project in Microsoft Fabric.
+This tutorial provides step-by-step instructions to create a Data workflows in Microsoft Fabric.

+## Prerequisite
-### Step 1: Enable Apache Airflow in your Tenant.
+* Enable Apache Airflow in your Tenant.
+> [!NOTE]
+> Since Data workflows is in preview state, you need to enable it through your tenant admin.
+If you already see Data workflows, your tenant admin may have already enabled it.

 1. Go to Admin Portal -> Tenant Settings -> Under Microsoft Fabric -> Expand 'Users can create and use Apache Airflow projects (preview)' section.
 2. Click Apply.

    :::image type="content" source="media/data-workflows/enable-tenant.png" alt-text="Screenshot to enable Apache Airflow in tenant." lightbox="media/data-workflows/enable-tenant.png":::

-### Step 2: Create a Data workflow project
+### Step 2: Create a Data workflows

 1. You can use an existing workspace or [Create a new workspace](../get-started/create-workspaces.md).
 2. Expand `+ New` dropdown -> Click on More Options -> Under `Data Factory` section -> Select Apache Airflow Project (preview)